Onfim

-Onfim, who was most likely six or seven at the time, wrote in the East Slavic Novgorod dialect.
+Onfim, who was most likely six or seven at the time, wrote in the Old Novgorod dialect, a historical variety of Russian.
 Besides letters and syllables, he drew "battle scenes and drawings of himself and his teacher."

 Background

 Novgorod, now known as Veliky Novgorod, is the administrative center of Novgorod Oblast.
 At the time Onfim lived, it was the capital of the Novgorod Republic.
 Scholars believe that the Novgorod Republic had an unusually high level of literacy for the time, with literacy apparently widespread throughout different classes and among both sexes.
+It has been suggested that there was widespread literacy across large segments of urban society in medieval Russia; according to one estimate, 20% of the urban male population in Russian city-states were literate around the mid-13th century.

 Some 200 km south of Saint Petersburg, the city is surrounded by birch forests, whose bark was used for centuries by the locals for writing since it was soft and easily scratched.
-Since 1951, more than 1100 pieces of birch bark with writing on it have been found, and continue to be discovered.
+Since 1951, more than 1100 pieces of birch bark with writing on it have been found, and more continue to be discovered.